-Under the office activity, are mainly included the revenues generated by One United Tower, One Cotroceni Park Office and One Victoriei Plaza with a share of 94% in total office rental revenues.

-The rental activity increase during 2022 as One Tower and One Cotroceni Park Office buildings started to generated revenues as the development were finalized.
-The occupancy rate at 31 December 2022 for One Tower was 100%, One Cotroceni Park Office - 83% and One Victoriei Plaza - 100%.
+Under the office activity, are mainly included the revenues generated by One United Tower, One Cotroceni Park Office and One Victoriei Plaza with a share of 90% in total office rental revenues as of 31 December 2023 (31 December 2022: 94%).
+The rental activity increased as One Tower and One Cotroceni Park Office buildings started to generated revenues as the development were finalized.